rusben/dam-m6/uf1nf2.md

 }
 ```

-Notice how there is no longer any explicit close() method call.
+Notice how there is no longer any explicit `close()` method call.
 The try-with-resources construct takes care of that.

-Notice also that the first FileInputStream instance is not created inside the try-with-resources block.
-That means that the try-with-resources block will not automatically close this FileInputStream instance.
-However, when the ObjectInputStream is closed it will also close the InputStream instance it reads from, so the FileInputStream instance will get closed when the ObjectInputStream is closed.
+Notice also that the first `FileInputStream` instance is not created inside the try-with-resources block.
+That means that the try-with-resources block will not automatically close this `FileInputStream` instance.
+However, when the `ObjectInputStream` is closed it will also close the `InputStream` instance it reads from, so the `FileInputStream` instance will get closed when the `ObjectInputStream` is closed.

 ### ObjectOutputStream

-The Java ObjectOutputStream class (java.io.ObjectOutputStream) enables you to write Java objects to an OutputStream instead of just raw bytes.
-You wrap an OutputStream in a ObjectOutputStream and then you can write objects to it.
+The Java `ObjectOutputStream` class `java.io.ObjectOutputStream` enables you to write Java objects to an `OutputStream` instead of just raw bytes.
+You wrap an `OutputStream` in a `ObjectOutputStream` and then you can write objects to it.

-The Java ObjectOutputStream is often used together with a Java ObjectInputStream.
-The ObjectOutputStream is used to write the Java objects, and the ObjectInputStream is used to read the objects again.
+The Java `ObjectOutputStream` is often used together with a Java `ObjectInputStream`.
+The `ObjectOutputStream` is used to write the Java objects, and the `ObjectInputStream` is used to read the objects again.
 You will see an example of this later.

-Here is a Java ObjectOutputStream example:
+Here is a Java `ObjectOutputStream` example:

 ```java
 ObjectOutputStream objectOutputStream =